andrewnicolalde/pandoc_resume/resume.md

 * Information Security Aficionado

-* Passionate about and willing to work on Free & Open Source Software
+* Passionate about and eager to work on Free & Open Source Software

 ----